IABTechLab/uid2docs/docs/sharing/sharing-tokenized.md

 #### Tokenized Sharing: Starting with DII

-If you're starting with DII, first generate the UID2 token by following either of these paths:
+If you're starting with DII, generate the UID2 token by following either of these paths:

 - Option 1: Convert to raw UID2 and then encrypt: